tanfwong/rfsoc_notes/_sources/ch5/gmem.md

   - The request is then routed through the AXI interconnect to the memory interface generator (MIG), which interfaces the off-chip DDR memory.
-Getting through the AXI interconnect may take about 30 clock cycles, and getting to the DDR memory and the getting the first piece of data back from the memory via the MIG may take 9 to 14 clock cycles.
+Getting through the AXI interconnect may take about 30 clock cycles, and getting to the DDR memory and then getting the first piece of data back from the memory via the MIG may take 9 to 14 clock cycles.
   - The situation is similar for the write request, write data, and